jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-5.md

 - An upstart is generally disagreeable even if he is of the greatest merit.
 - The man who suddenly is lifted up into a better life, are congratulated by his best friends who are not all perfectly sincere.
   - If he is sensible of this, he will choose not appear elated with his good fortune.
-  - He will try to=
+  - He will try to:
     - smother his joy, and
     - keep down as much as he can that elevation of mind naturally inspired by his new circumstances.